osgamearchive/scorched3d/scorched/data/globalmods/apoc/readme.txt

 tankais.xml         - File containing parameters for the ai players textureset.xml      - Definitions for the textures used in explosion animations

+data/accessories/*  - Custom models and their textures used by the mod data/landscapes/*   - All the custom heightmaps, pictures and xml files for Apocalypse landscapes
+    ambientsound*.xml - Stores ambient sound groupings
-data/accessories/*  - All custom models and their textures used by the mod data/landscapes/*   - All the custom heightmap and picture files for Apocalypse landscapes data/textures/*     - All custom weapon icons, explosion textures or landscape textures used by the mod data/wav/*          - All custom sounds used by the mod data/windows/*      - GUI windows
+    defn*.xml       - Info regarding the shape of a landscape place*.xml      - Info regarding placement of the landscape objects tex*.xml        - Defines all the texture layouts that are used by the landscapes data/meshes/*   - Boid models used by the mod data/textures/* - All custom weapon icons, explosion textures or landscape textures used by the mod data/wav/*      - All custom sounds used by the mod data/windows/*  - GUI windows

 Note: Server settings are not required but are provided as an example